About the REU

 The ProHealth REU site can be an appropriate place to learn about informatics, computing, health informatics, and research.
-Please look at the blogs of previous REU students Samantha Whitman and Olivia K. Richards to investigate their experiences being non-informatics majors in the ProHealth REU site.
+Please look at our past participants, their majors, and projects to get a sense of what they did.

 I am an international or undocumented student, can I apply?

-For Summer 2019, IU has an International Summer Research Fellowship that could provide some funding to get to IU and receive a stipend:
+For Summer 2020, IU SICE has an International Summer Research Fellowship that could provide some funding to get to IU and receive a stipend.